-Residence Requirements - None - Couples wishing to be married in NH may complete application regardless of residence.
+- None; Couples wishing to be married in NH may complete application regardless of residence.

-Application - both parties must appear in person and sign the application.
+- Both parties must appear in person and sign the application.
 Armed forces personnel may forward an affidavit prepared by armed services or legal representatives to the town clerk if they can not appear in person.
 Falsification of any fact may make the applicant subject to criminal prosecution.

 - Minister of the gospel in NH ordained according to the usage of his denomination, residing in NH, and is in regular standing with the denomination.